esrlabs/bake/documentation/quickstart/quickstart.rst

         Time: 00:00 minutes

-    This will provide you with the follwing basic project structure which is ready to use
+    This will provide you with the following basic project structure which is ready to use:

     .. code-block:: console